dreamcatcher-tech/network/Inbox/2024-09-13 1415 make a webhook to trigger HAL to update.md

 This webhook would hit the main deployment, and would cause us to do a pull.

-If the repo had changed, then we would trigger pulls on all forked branches ?

-Or, each time an actor branch runs, that branch checks the update trees all the way down.
+Each time an actor branch runs, that branch checks the update trees all the way down.

-When we
+Gets its parent, walking all the way to the root.
+If the root is different to the last parent, do a merge, then pull that thru down to the current branch, which gets updated before executing.

+May make this manual for now, since seems a bit of work otherwise ?
+Could run a client side checker that can warn when an update is needed ?